kallisti5/rivian-service-guide/guides/low-voltage/12v-replacement.md

 ## Parts

 > Early R1 vehicles (Built 3/23 and before) require two batteries.
 Later builds
-> use a capacitor on the passenger-side which does not need replaced.
+> use a capacitor on the passenger-side, and a single battery.

   * Replacement Battery
     * **OEM:** DCS-18UNC